Leefarmer83/ievas_fragrances/README.md

 pip3 install -r requirements.txt
 ```

-Next create an env.py file, and add the env.py file to your .gitignore file in your projects rot directory. variables to included:
+Next create an env.py file, and add the env.py file to your .gitignore file in your project's root directory. variables to included:

 ```bash
 os.environ["STRIPE_PUBLIC_KEY"]